rubensworks/article-privacy-decentralized/content/framework.md

-Assuming we have an aggregator exposing a summary over a set of sources, we introduce the algorithm in [](#client-algorithm) where a client-side query engine can make use of an aggregator's summary to reduce the number of sources the client should query over.
+Assuming we have an aggregator exposing a summary over a set of sources, we introduce the algorithm in [](#client-algorithm) where a client-side query engine can make use of an aggregator's summary to reduce the number of sources the client should query over, i.e., to *source selection*.
 As input, this algorithm assumes a quad pattern query, the list of access keys provided by the user, and the summary and list of sources it obtained from an aggregator.